 - NOX: All of our refineries and petrochemical plants are fitted with low NOX burners.

 - VOCs: This is particularly an issue in our Exploration & Production operations, primarily due to flaring.
 To resolve this issue effectively, we have made a commitment to reduce routine flaring by 80% between 2010 and 2020 and to phase the practice out completely by 2030.

-At the same time, we are developing increasingly high-performance products to reduce energy consumption and polluting emissions.
+At the same time, we are developing increasingly high-performance products to reduce energy consumption and pollutant emissions.
 In Europe, transportation accounts for half of all NOX emissions.
-Our teams are taking action by developing new automotive products that are more effective and less polluting.
+Our teams are taking action by developing new automotive products that are more effective and less polluting

 Our teams have developed a solution known as AdBlue® made of urea (32.5%) and demineralized water (67.5%) that helps reduce nitrogen oxide emissions from diesel-powered vehicles such as trucks, buses or garbage trucks by 85%.
 Used in vehicles equipped with Selective Catalytic Reduction (SCR) technology, AdBlue® converts the NOX into nitrogen and steam.

 As part of our continuous improvement approach, we ensure that our operators understand the importance of air quality issues and train them in best emissions-control practices.
 They apply enhanced procedures and are backed by sophisticated emissions-detection equipment that provides precise tracking indicators.